mrmasterplan/SFrame_meta_tools/README/README_sframe_create_full_cycle.txt

 A python script to create a full usable SFrame cycle.

-FullCycleCreators.py should be linked or copied to $SFRAME_DIR/python/. sframe_create_full_cycle.py should be linked or copied to $SFRAME_DIR/bin/.

 sframe_create_full_cycle.py:
     This script is able to create a full sframe analysis cycle that can be compiled and run right away.
 If only the CYCLENAME is given, the produced code is